1F47E/powjabbar/README.md

 The also is similar to Adam Back's Hashcash system, the same as used in bitcoin.

-By ensuring requests are computationally costly for the client but lightweight for the server, the system effectively counters denial-of-service and spam attacks.
+The system require the computational proof-of-work to be executed solely on the client side, making it resource-intensive for the requester but cheap for the server.

 ## Features

-### Asynchronous Proof-of-Work Challenge
-Utilizing the SHA-256 hashing algorithm, the system require the computational proof-of-work to be executed solely on the client side, making it resource-intensive for the requester but cheap for the server.

 ### Stateless Challenge Design
 Challenges are self-contained and do not require any external storage.
 This design allows high level of scalability and performance.
 All data required for validation are baked into the challenge itself.